josephrmoore/moore_algo2013/README.md

 Attraction - Use 1,2,3,4,5 to control the experience StrangeAttractorOwen - I didn't "do" this assignment as attempt to do a couple things and modified Owen's beautiful work

+Week 7:

+UndulatingCircles_Kim - I took Alberts circles sketch and tried to make a class out of it in the hopes of getting many undulating circles
+VectorFields - I used corners & sin for circles

+Week 8:

+Steering - I got many cars (kinda) avoiding each other and it looks suspiciously like flocking.
+However, if I make too many, they disappear into a black hole.
+Problem?
+VectorFields1 - I copied your base code in and am not feeling inspired.
+Will work on later.
+VectorFields2 - Still blank.
+Again.
+Later.
+Sorry.
+Sleepy.